dev-msp/sttx/README.md

 However, at best this only allows us to constrain the output by accumulating chunks of N words.

-`stt-swiss` stakes its utility on the notion that even with no other additional context, one can transform timestamped STT data into more useful representations.
+`sttx` stakes its utility on the notion that even with no other additional context, one can transform timestamped STT data into more useful representations.